-The opposite inclusion is proved by contradiction: if some state s is not in 1fp (af A), then we can construct an infinite A-avoiding path starting from s.
-The reason is that by unfolding 1fp we find that if s is not in 1fp (af A), then s is not in A and there is a direct successor of s that is again not in 1fp (af A).
+The opposite inclusion is proved by contradiction: if some state s is not in $lfp\ (af\ A)$, then we can construct an infinite A-avoiding path starting from s.
+The reason is that by unfolding lfp we find that if s is not in $lfp\ (af\ A)$, then s is not in A and there is a direct successor of s that is again not in $lfp\ (af\ A)$.
 Iterating this argument yields the promised infinite A-avoiding path.
 Let us formalize this sketch.